-The Internal Communication Department should stop measuring how many articles they have published and instead consider how they, for instance, could help the Sales Dept. to implement a good digital solution that enables them to communicate effectively with their employees in the field and herby drive sales.
+- The Internal Communication Department should stop measuring how many articles they publish.
+Rather, they should consider how they could help the Sales Dept. to implement a good digital solution that would enable them to communicate effectively with their employees in the field and hereby increase sales.

 Whether the examples make sense to you or not, I hope you get the point that organizations have to focus on the common good and stop creating goals in silos that are counterproductive — or just measuring things that have no value in itself.
 We have to walk the extra mile to identify how our efforts are interlinked and deliver value — and challenge our existing ways of working by doing so.

 How to get started

 Ask yourself these questions:

 1) What should our customers feel and share in every moment that matter of the customer journey?